amandajiang259/Yapp/README.md

 # Yapp - Social Wellness Web App

 Yapp is built with Next.js and TypeScript on the client side, styled using Tailwind CSS.
-Firebase handles user authentication and serves as the main database.
+Cloud Firestore handles user authentication and serves as the main database.
 Most of the project is organized in the Yapp folder, and environment variables are securely stored outside version control.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------